aMOPel/godot-xchange-scene/README.md

     + HIDDEN  `Node.hide()` running and hidden
     + STOPPED `.remove_child(Node)` not running but still in memory
     + FREE    `Node.free()` and no longer in memory and no longer tracked
+  - Optional deferred calls
-  - All of these can be called deferred for (thread) safety
+    + All of the operations can be called deferred for (thread) safety
+  - Indexing and easy access
-  - All scenes managed by this interface will be tracked in a dictionary, have 'keys' (identifiers) associated with them and can be accessed either one by one or grouped by state.
+    + All scenes managed by this plugin will be indexed in a dictionary, have 'keys' (identifiers) associated with them and can be accessed either one by one or grouped by state.
+  - Lazy validity checks on access
-  - The validity of nodes is always checked before accessed (lazily), so even if you `free()` a Node somewhere else you wont get a invalid reference from this interface.
-  - Also external `Node.hide()` , `Node.show()` and `.remove_child(Node)` are checked lazily
+    + The validity of nodes is always checked before accessed (lazily), so even if you `free()` a Node somewhere else you wont get an invalid reference from this plugin.
+Also external `Node.hide()` , `Node.show()` and `.remove_child(Node)` are checked lazily
+  - Active sync
-  - In addition you can keep in sync with external additions to the tree (this will be slow when you add a lot of Nodes below the NodePath externally)
+    + You can keep in sync with external additions to the tree (this will be slow when you add a lot of Nodes below the NodePath externally)
-  - Ownership management of nodes added below NodePath, so you can `.pack(NodePath)` and save the whole created scene to file later
+  - Ownership management / pack() support
+    + Node.owner of nodes added below NodePath can be set recursively, so you can `.pack(NodePath)` and save the whole created scene to file later
+  - Subscene support / self validity check
-  - Subscene support, instances of the XScene class will `self.queue_free()`, when NodePath was freed, thus preventing errors when trying to manipulating scenes below a freed node.
+    + Instances of the XScene class will `self.queue_free()`, when NodePath was freed, thus preventing errors when trying to manipulating scenes below a freed node
-    + So it's good practice to have a condition `if is_instance_valid(XScene_instance):` in the beginning of every function and after every yield when planing to use that instance
+    + So it's good practice to have a condition `if is_instance_valid(XScene_instance):` in the beginning of every function and after every yield when planing to use a XScene instance

 ## Installation